DecodersCommunity/calculator_android_app/src/res/values/README.md

 ```
 ./values/
-      |- color.xml        <--- Contains color attributes of the application
+      |- colors.xml        <--- Contains color attributes of the application
       |- strings.xml      <--- Contains string attributes of the application
       |- themes.xml       <--- Contains theme attributes of the application
 ```